breedx-splk/anatomy_of_java_instrumentation/README.md

     * `TypeInstrumentation`
         * responsible for specifying what to transform
         * what class(es) to transform
-        * what advice to
+        * what methods should get "Advice" classes applied
+            * see below
-        * class filters - (shortcut) "when _can_ this instrumentation apply"
+        * classLoaderOptimization - (shortcut) "when _can_ this instrumentation apply"
-* matching - class/method
-    * byte buddy
-        * agentbuilder
+    * advice classes
-    * target the advice!
+        * place instrumentation code into target bytecode
+        * `@Advice.OnMethodEnter/Exit` annotations
+        * (similar to AOP join points)
-* an example library to instrument
+* an example toy library to instrument
     * prime factors (or similar)
     * here's what it looks like as a hostile implementation
         * no observability hooks in place